hackerb9/vt340test/charset/math.md

   on the screen and in print.

 * Component characters are imaged so that adjacent component characters form connected lines at all pitches.
-This

-* DEC compatible printers work the same way as terminals, using the same escape sequences.
+* DEC compatible printers work the same way as terminals and use the same escape sequences to access different character sets.

 ## DEC Technical Character Set Tables